datawire/ambassador-docs/docs/emissary/pre-release/topics/running/resolvers.md

 ### The Kubernetes endpoint resolver

 The Kubernetes Endpoint Resolver configures $productName$ to resolve Kubernetes endpoints.
 This enables the use of more a [advanced load balancing configuration](../load-balancer).
-When this resolver is used, the endpoints for the `service` defined in a `Mapping` are resolved and used to determine where requests are sent.
+When this resolver is used, the endpoints for the `service` defined in an `AmbassadorMapping` are resolved and used to determine where requests are sent.

 ```yaml
 ---